kevin-l1/c0523-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the syntax for writing a template literal?
+Wrap the string literal in ` `.
+Wrap a variable with ${} to use it in the string.

 - What is "string interpolation"?
+Substituting parts of the string for the values of variables or expressions.

 ## Notes